 How To Get There

-The Pinnacles Desert lies in Nambung National Park, two hours west of Perth.
+The Pinnacles Desert lies in Nambung National Park, two hours northwest of Perth.

 - Bush walking